 Get the meringue into your prepared piping bag, hold the piping bag with both hands, placing your dominant hand at the top of the piping bag and your other halfway down the bag.
 Use the top hand to apply pressure and the lower hand to control where you are piping.

-To decorate, mix up your luster with some vodka until you get a smooth paint-like consistency, and using a paintbrush, paint on stripes and leave to dry.
+To decorate, mix up your lustre with some vodka until you get a smooth paint-like consistency, and using a paintbrush, paint on stripes and leave to dry.

 Discover more merry meringues at Meringue Girls.